polterguy/polterguy.github.io/documentation/magic.lambda.image/index.md

-# Creating images and QR code using Hyperlambda
+# Creating images and QR codes with Hyperlambda

 Image manipulation library for Magic, allowing you to do basic manipulation of images, in addition to generating QR codes.
 More specifically this project contains the following slot.